fionactc/sf-movies-server/README.md

 Client Side Source: [HERE](https://github.com/fionactc/sf-movies-client)

 ### Technical Choices
-- Node.js: Javascript on server side
+- Node.js: Javascript on server side.
+I have around 1 year experience with Node.js
 - Express: Web framework for Node
 - axios: promise-based HTTP requests
 - memory-cache: caching incoming data. as only one instance is using this cache, in-memory cache is chosen over centralized cache for its speed and simplicity.